 U.S. Emission Reductions Slowed After Trump Pulled Out Of Paris Accord

-On November 4, the day after the general election, the United States will officially exit the 2015 Paris climate agreement.
+On Nov.
+4, the day after the election, the United States will officially exit the 2015 Paris climate agreement.

 The date is a coincidence.
 Still, the timing underscores a crucial victory for the Trump administration in its efforts to derail federal action on global warming, which the president dismisses as a hoax.

-When President Trump announced in June 2017 that the U.S. intended to back out of the promises it made under the Paris agreement, many climate experts and diplomats worried that there would be a domino effect.
+When President Trump announced in June 2017 that the U.S. intended to back out of the promises it made under the Paris Agreement, many climate experts and diplomats worried that there would be a domino effect.
 If too many countries left the agreement, many feared that international climate action would slow so much that the goal of the Paris agreement — to limit global warming to 2 degrees Celsius above pre-industrial temperatures — would be impossible to meet.

 "I think President Trump stepped back on climate change hoping that the world would join him," says Jake Schmidt, of the Natural Resources Defense Council.

-In the last three years , there has been no mass exodus from the landmark accord.
+In the past three years , there has been no mass exodus from the landmark accord.
 But some countries, including American allies such as Japan, have eased up on cutting emissions.
-The U.S. itself has fallen short of the goals it pledged to reach in order to avert the worst case scenarios of extreme weather
+The U.S. itself has fallen short of the goals it pledged to reach in order to avert the worst-case scenarios of extreme weather.

-The United States is the only country to withdraw from the Paris agreement.
-Other nations remain in the pact because they feel adapting to climate change is in their best interests, says Christina Figueres, the former United Nations climate chief who helped draft the agreement.
+The United States is the only country to withdraw from the Paris Agreement.
+Other nations remain in the pact because they feel adapting to climate change is in their best interests, says Christiana Figueres, the former United Nations climate chief who helped draft the agreement.

 "They're making a very clear cut, hard-nosed economic argument," says Figueres.
 "This is the best way to protect jobs and grow the economy."

-Despite the pledges of signatory states, the goals of the Paris agreement still remain out of reach.
+Despite the pledges of signatory states, the goals of the Paris Agreement still remain out of reach.
 Global greenhouse gas emissions are rising, and the average global temperature is already about 1 degree Celsius higher than it was a century ago.
 The promises that nearly 200 countries made under the agreement are insufficient to keep warming below 2 degrees Celsius, scientists say.
 And, in 2018, a landmark scientific report warned that humans must limit warming even more — to 1.5 degrees — in order to avoid the most catastrophic effects of climate change.

 Loading...

-Falling farther behind
+Falling further behind

 U.S. emissions are part of the problem.
 When President Trump took office, the U.S. appeared to be nearly on track to reduce its emissions as promised, says Andrew Light, a former climate official in the State Department and a professor at George Mason University.

-Under the Paris agreement, the U.S. said it would cut greenhouse gas emissions by at least 26% by 2025, compared to 2005 emissions levels.
+Under the Paris Agreement, the U.S. said it would cut greenhouse gas emissions by at least 26% by 2025, compared to 2005 emissions levels.

 "If we'd stayed on the path we were on and did nothing to stop the policies put in place by Obama and Biden, then we would have hit the low 20s," says Light.
 Instead, the Trump administration has moved to roll back limits on emissions from cars, trucks and power plants in the U.S., and encouraged new fossil fuel investment domestically.

 Light says the U.S. is currently on track to reduce emissions by about 17% by 2025, in large part because of actions by local governments and corporations.
-"That's not what we had articulated in terms of [the] Paris [agreement]," he notes.
+"That's not what we had articulated in terms of [the] Paris [Agreement]," he notes.
 "There's a gap there."

 In many ways, the Trump administration policies have signaled America's return to its longtime status as a climate laggard.
 The U.S. failed to ratify the 1997 Kyoto Protocol, and U.S. emissions continued to rise well into the 2000s when most European countries had already peaked.